AnyBody/anybody-tutorial/index.rst

 new users unfamiliar with AnyBody, but this sequence may not be optimal for you depending on your background and interests.

-It can be recommended to start with the Getting Started tutorials, of which there are three.
+It is recommended to start with the three Getting Started tutorials.

-.. note:: If you are a new user, also spend 7 minutes to watch the introductory video above, before stating the tutorials.
+.. note:: If you are a new user, please spend 7 minutes to watch the introductory video above, before stating the tutorials.

 .. rubric:: Contributing